Concordium/concordium-rust-smart-contracts/CTS1.rst

 An standard interface for both fungible and non-fungible tokens implemented in smart contracts.
 The interface provides functions for transferring token ownership, authenticating other address to transfer tokens and for other smart contracts to access token balances.
-It allows for off-chain applications to track token balances and authentication through logged events.
+It allows for off-chain applications to track token balances, authentication and the location of token metadata using logged events.
-Tokens can have metadata

 .. contents:: Table of Contents
    :local: